 - A The choice of any wiring system for a particular place depends on many factors.
-Hence, following points should be considered before selecting the type of wiring system. - A i) Durability: The wires used in any wiring must be durable and should be safe from fire and weather conditions etc. - A iii) Cost: This is most important factor.
+Hence, following points should be considered before selecting the type of wiring system. - (R i) Durability: The wires used in any wiring must be durable and should be safe from fire and weather conditions etc. - A ii) Safety: The wiring selected should not be risky to any human being. - A iii) Cost: This is most important factor.
 The wiring selected should be economical. - Appearance: The wiring must provide good outlook after its installation and it should be according to the construction and design of the building. - \propto v) Accessibility: The selected wiring should be easily accessible and easy to extend. - vi) Mechanical protection: The selected wiring system should provide enough mechanical protection during its use